By Rick Steves

 Salema, on Portugal's Sunny South Coast

 Once-upon-a-time Salema is the last of the fairy-tale Algarve.
 Tucked away on Portugal's southwestern tip, Salema has a split personality: part whitewashed old town and part tourist haunt.
-The parking lot that separates the black shawls from the jogging shorts becomes a morning market with the horn-tooting arrival of the trucks: a fruit and veggies mobile, a rolling meat and cheese shop, and the clothing van.
 Tractors pull in the fishing boats, two-year-olds toddle in the waves, topless women read German fashion mags, and old men really do mend the nets.
-While our Best of Spain and Portugal tour group members laze in the sun, locals grab the shade.
+While happy visitors laze in the sun, locals grab the shade.

 The Cinque Terre, meaning "five lands," is five villages clinging to the most inaccessible bit of coast on the Italian Riviera.
 Established as pirates' hideouts centuries ago, the towns are still hideaways, virtually inaccessible by car.
 The Cinque Terre, between Pisa and Genoa, is now a government-protected national park.
 No new building is allowed.
 Villagers have almost no choice but to go about their business as if the surrounding vineyards were the very edges of the earth.

-Vernazza is the Cinque Terre village tour members fall in love with.
+Vernazza is my favorite of the Cinque Terre villages.
 Its one street connects the harbor with the train station before melting into the vineyards.
 Like veins on a grape leaf, paths and stairways connect this watercolor huddle of houses with Main Street.
 Every day is a rerun in this hive of lazy human activity.
 A rainbow of laundry flaps as if to cool the old men who hold down the bench.
 Like fat barnacles filling ancient doorways, local grandmothers watch life drift by.
 Little varnished boats are piled peely everywhere and sailors suckle at salty taverns.
-Kids play soccer on the breakwater while the sun sets unnoticed — except by members of our Best of Europe tour.
+Kids play soccer on the breakwater while the sun sets unnoticed — except by visitors enjoying an evening vino from the terrace under the old castle.

 Italy's Amalfi Coast

 Wedged on a ledge, perched over the Mediterranean, and spritzed with lemon groves, Sorrento is an attractive resort of 20,000 residents.
 This gateway to the Amalfi Coast has an unspoiled old quarter and a lively shopping street.
-Without a hint of rough-and-tumble Naples (an hour to the north), it's a handy springboard for regional sightseeing and an ideal homebase for our Best of Sicily & South Italy tour groups.
+Without a hint of rough-and-tumble Naples (an hour to the north), it's a handy springboard for regional sightseeing and an ideal home base for the region.

 The bungee jump of a bus ride from Sorrento along the Amalfi Coast will leave your mouth open and your film exposed.
 You'll gain respect for the Italian engineers who built the road — and even more respect for the bus drivers who drive it.
 As you hyperventilate, notice how the Mediterranean — 500 feet straight down — really twinkles.
 Cantilevered hotels and villas cling to the vertical terrain, and uppity coves tease from far below.